Programme 2005 – My Fair Lady

 ALAN JONES – Stage Director

 Alan has been actively involved both on and off stage with the Society since the mid-50’s.
-A long serving Executive member, he is honoured to be a Life Member and have received the “Merit Award” from Musical Theatre New Zealand and a “Citizens Civic Award” from the Napier City Council – both acknowledging his service and commitment to the theatre.
+A long serving Executive member, he is honoured to be a Life Member and to have received the “Merit Award” from Musical Theatre New Zealand and a “Citizens Civic Award” from the Napier City Council – both acknowledging his service and commitment to the theatre.

 PHILIPPA JONES – Assistant Director